Kratom & Pregnancy: What Do We Know So Far?

 While we’re not saying kratom is dangerous, it’s not always safe either.

-Trust your doctor, speak with them confidently about your kratom use as they will help you find better and safer alternatives to relieve any uncomfortable symptoms of pregnancy.
+Trust your doctor, and speak with them confidently about your kratom use, as they will help you find better and safer alternatives to relieve any uncomfortable pregnancy symptoms.

 Can I Take Kratom While Nursing?

 Of course, you can take kratom while you breastfeed, but the real question is if you should and if it’s safe for your infant.

 From a few existing reports into kratom use and breastfeeding and the fact that we aren’t as knowledgeable as we need to be on the subject, it’s safer to say that taking kratom while pregnant or breastfeeding is a no-go.